 Whether you’re looking for a subtle change or dramatic transformation, porcelain veneers may be the answer.
 A porcelain veneer is a thin, translucent shell of tooth-like material that is bonded to the front of teeth to cover the entire front surface of the teeth.
 The goal of dental veneers is to conceal any cosmetic imperfections that can be seen when you smile.
 These highly sophisticated cosmetic restorations provide a natural-looking and durable solution to enhance a person’s smile and overall dental aesthetics.

-Indianapolis dentist Dr. Amy Marckese incorporates porcelain veneers into cosmetic dentistry treatments for patients who want to improve the beauty, health, or function of their teeth.
+Our dentist in Indianapolis, IN, Dr. Amy Marckese incorporates porcelain veneers into cosmetic dentistry treatments for patients who want to improve the beauty, health, or function of their teeth.
 Porcelain veneers may be used to treat a variety of dental health or cosmetic concerns:

 - Diastemas (spaces between teeth)